 - Special interest organizations are planned by students who desire to develop or broaden their interest in some particular aspect of their lives.

 Working on a college news staff can benefit students in any program of study.
 The teamwork required to maintain a student-run news operation that publishes regularly in print and online throughout the semester provides an educational experience that greatly enhances the classroom experience.
 Students have the chance to build a portfolio with work published using professional newsroom standards.
 DMACC has three independent student news operations: The Banner News on the Boone Campus; The Campus Chronicle on the Ankeny Campus; and The Urban Vibe on the Urban Campus.
 These student news organizations emphasize news, features, entertainment, sports, opinion, photography, graphic design, advertising, online and social media in a digital environment.
 No experience is necessary.
 Training is provided.
 Opportunities to get involved include enrolling in JOU 122 Intro to News Production (3 credits), JOU 124 Digital Media Production (3 credits) and/or four JOU practicums (2 credits each), freelancing, or internships.
 Work study positions also may be available.
 For more information, contact the faculty advisor at the Ankeny, Boone or Urban campuses.

 Student athletes may compete on a national level at the Boone Campus.
 DMACC is a member of the Iowa Community College Athletic Conference (ICCAC) and the National Junior College Athletic Association.
-The College currently offers women’s intercollegiate athletics in basketball, cross country, softball, volleyball and golf, as well as men’s intercollegiate athletics in basketball, baseball and golf on the Boone Campus.
+The College currently offers women’s intercollegiate athletics in basketball, cross country, softball, volleyball and golf, as well as men’s intercollegiate athletics in basketball, baseball, cross country and golf on the Boone Campus.